Feral Cats and TNR

 What is an ear tip?

-While the cat is sedated for surgery, the tip of the cat’s left ear will be removed.
+While the cat is sedated for surgery, the pointy top of the cat’s left ear will be removed.
 This is called an ear tip, and it doesn’t hurt the cat.
 The ear tip signals to everyone – community members, animal control, and shelter staff – that the cat has been altered and is part of a managed colony.
 Ear-tipped cats should never be turned into the shelter.
 Someone has taken the time and money to have the cat spayed or neutered, and they are caring for that cat.
 If you see an ear-tipped cat, leave it be.
 Someone cares about that cat.

 How can I help?